What Are Agentic AI Systems and How Is SAP Using Them?

 Streamlining Procurement and Vendor Evaluation

-Procurement teams using SAP can apply agentic AI to evaluate vendor options without sifting through fragmented documentation.
+Procurement teams using SAP can apply agentic AI to evaluate vendor options without sifting through piles of fragmented documentation.
 An agent accesses contract PDFs, scans compliance policies, compares quotes, and summarises pros and cons based on company criteria.
-It can also identify red flags such as outdated certifications or conflicting clauses.
+It can spot red flags like outdated certifications or conflicting clauses.
+The kind of work that takes a procurement analyst hours, done in minutes.

 Bridging Systems for Process Automation

-One of the most valuable uses of agentic AI within SAP is system bridging.
-Agents connect modules like S/4HANA, SuccessFactors, Sales Cloud V2, and third-party applications to enable uninterrupted process execution.
-When onboarding a new employee or fulfilling a sales order, agents coordinate steps across platforms without relying on human prompts.
+One of the most valuable uses of agentic AI within SAP, in my opinion, is system bridging.
+Agents connect modules like S/4HANA, SuccessFactors, Sales Cloud V2, and third-party applications to keep processes running without interruption.
+Onboarding a new employee, fulfilling a sales order: agents coordinate steps across platforms without relying on human prompts.
+This is where the real enterprise value sits.

 Structuring Enterprise Data

-SAP agents help enterprises manage unstructured data that would otherwise slow down decision-making.
-A Joule agent can read incoming emails, classify them by issue type, extract critical information, and assign routing tags for downstream teams.
+SAP agents help companies manage unstructured data that would otherwise slow down decisions.
+A Joule agent can read incoming emails, classify them by issue type, extract the important bits, and assign routing tags for downstream teams.
+Not glamorous work.
+But it’s the kind of thing that eats hours when done manually.

 What Should You Consider Before Deploying Agentic AI?

-A survey of 1,600 executives across eight countries found that organisations currently experience a 16% return on AI investments, expected to nearly double within two years (SAP News Center, 2025).
+A survey of 1,600 executives across eight countries found that organisations currently see a 16% return on AI investments, expected to nearly double within two years (SAP News Center, 2025).
 But that return depends on getting the foundations right.
+Most companies underestimate this part.

 Data Readiness

 AI agents make decisions based on what they see in real time.
-If the data feeding those decisions is incomplete or outdated, the risk of flawed actions increases.
-Evaluate the health of your data pipelines and ensure the systems feeding agentic workflows are connected and synchronised.
+If the data feeding those decisions is incomplete or outdated, the risk of flawed actions goes up.
+Evaluate the health of your data pipelines.
+Make sure the systems feeding agentic workflows are connected and synchronised.
+Nota bene: garbage in, garbage out applies to AI agents just as much as it does to spreadsheets.

 Process Visibility

-Before assigning agents to execute tasks, you need a clear view of how those tasks actually run.
-That includes knowing what steps are involved, where bottlenecks happen, and which teams are responsible.
-A mapped process is easier to automate effectively.
+Before you assign agents to execute tasks, you need a clear view of how those tasks actually run today.
+What steps are involved, where bottlenecks happen, which teams are responsible.
+A mapped process is far easier to automate than one that lives in people’s heads.

 Governance and Control